augustebaum/augustebaum.github.io/content/posts/2024-02-22 06 Why you should try mob programming.md

 ---
 This post is adapted from a talk I gave at my place of work to convince them to try mob programming.
 I took some inspiration from Woody Zuil's ["Mob Programming and the Power of Flow"](https://youtu.be/28S4CVkYhWA) talk, but the arguments reflect my own personal experiences at work---if your experience doesn't match mine, that's okay.

+Succinctly, mob programming consists in working on a task together with a group of people (a "mob"), usually software development.
+One programmer has control of the keyboard and types stuff, while the others talk things out and tell the typist what to do.
+Every 10 minutes or so, someone else becomes the typist, and so on.

 Here is the plan:
 1. 10 reasons to implement mob programming
 2. 3 (bad) reasons not to do it